theNewDynamic/oregonsadventurecoast.com/content/adventure/clamming.md

 url: "/clamming"
 photo: "/img/clamming-sub-page-header.jpg"
 seo:
-  description: No vacation to the Oregon Coast is complete without outdoor activities
+  description: One of Oregon's highlights is clamming on the Oregon Coast.
+It is relatively
-    like crabbing and clamming!
-Rent crab rings and learn our tips and tricks!
+    easy and the rewards are tasty treats.
+Visit Oregon’s Adventure Coast and try for yourself.
-  title: Oregon Coast Outdoor Activities - Crabbing/Clamming | Oregon's Adventure
+  title: Clamming on the Oregon Coast | Oregon’s Adventure Coast
-    Coast

 ---
 ### Clamming on Oregon's Adventure Coast